 He makes the coffee and eggs– and sometimes, when he’s feeling like doing something fancy, he poaches the eggs.
 A few blissful times a year, he starts poaching eggs while we just happen to have leftover lox in the fridge.
 And then the real magic happens, and we combine the two!

-Making a Healthy Brunch – Smoked Salmon Eggs Benedict
+Making a Healthy Brunch – Salmon Eggs Benedict

 To make yourself a couple stacks of Smoked Salmon Eggs Benedict, you’ll need… (wait for it)… smoked salmon!
 For this recipe, you can use either cold-cured salmon (lox), or hot-smoked (cooked) salmon.
 Use whichever you prefer, or whichever you have on hand.
 (Want to learn more about lox vs. hot-smoked salmon?
 Read this post.)

 I like my Smoked Salmon Eggs Benedict with lox.
 If you aren’t sure how to get lox, you can make your own, buy it in the seafood section at the grocery store, or order it online.
-(I usually have at least one package of Orca Bay’s 1 1/2 pound Nova Lox in my freezer, because not only is it high-quality, but I’ve also found it to be less expensive per ounce than what I find at the grocery store.)
+(I usually buy Orca Bay’s 1 1/2 pound Nova Lox, because not only is it high-quality, but I’ve also found it to be less expensive per ounce than what I find at the grocery store.)

 If you’re using lox, keep in mind that you should never, ever, ever try to cook it, because you’ll ruin the texture.
 If, however, you’re using hot-smoked salmon, feel free to sear the salmon a little in a hot pan before assembling the sandwich stacks.